-■ In September, the 11-year prison sentence imposed in April on human rights lawyer Nasrin Sotoudeh after she was convicted of "acting against national security" for her legal defence work, was reduced to six years on appeal.
-Her 20-year ban on practising law or leaving Iran was halved.
+■ In September, the 11-year prison sentence imposed in April on human rights lawyer Nasrin Sotoudeh after

 - Reza Shahabi, treasurer of the independent Union of Workers of the Tehran and Suburbs Bus Company (Sherkat-e Vahed), remained held at Evin Prison in Tehran without completion of his trial.
 Arrested in June 2010, he was a prisoner of conscience, as was the union's leader, Mansour Ossanlu, who was conditionally released for medical treatment in June. - Human rights activist Kouhyar Goudarzi disappeared for several weeks after his arrest in July until discovered to be in solitary confinement at Evin Prison, where he remained at the end of 2011.
 Behnam Ganji Khaibari, arrested with him and apparently tortured, committed suicide after release. - Prominent human rights activist Emadeddin Baghi was released in June after serving two concurrent one-year prison sentences for "propaganda against the state" relating to his human rights and media activities.
 He remained banned from any political or media activity for five years.